vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 ### Node-RED flow to turn the LED strip on, on bin day

 I use for all my automations Node-RED.
 Here used with the [Home Assistant integration](../node-red/node-red_home-assistant) to read and control the Home Assistant LED-strip entity.

 > **_NOTE:_** If you share the Home Assistant equivalent code with me, I can add it also here.

-This is my Node-RED flow which you can use.\
+This is my Node-RED flow which you can use and modify as an example.\
-I normally control my Zigbee devices via Zigbee2MQTT myself, but disabled this node in this example and use the HA nodes.
+I normally control my Zigbee devices via Zigbee2MQTT, but disabled this node in this example and use the HA nodes.
 I also added the same Home Assistant light entity `ledstrip_bin_day` here.
-Choose which way of integration you want to use, and set the correct entity name, both methods will work.
+Choose which way of integration you want to use, and set the correct entity name, both methods will work with this example.

+**Custom helper entities for days countdown**

+I created [customer helper entities](../homeassistant/homeassistant_hacs_afvalbeheer#custom-helper-entities-days-countdown) in Home Assistant to show on my dashboard the amount of days for the bin day.
+These entities are also used here to check if tomorrow is bin day.

+**Test the light**

-As addition, I added an inject-node where you can click on to test if the lights goes on.
+In addition, I added an inject-node where you can click on to test if the lights goes on.

+**Send notification**

 Another addition is the node to send the text also to your phone.
 Check [here](../node-red/node-red_home-assistant_notifications) how to send this message to you Home Assistant companion app.

+**Turn LED strip off**

 At the bottom, there is an inject-node which get triggered at 0:00 to disable the light again.
 There is also a link-node with the value `ledstrip_bin_day trigger off`.
 You can trigger this when you have another trigger to turn off the light.
 In my case: \